THE BASIC RULES WHEN PLAYING BLACKJACK:

 DEALER’S PLAYING RULES

+It is impossible to learn how to play blackjack without knowing the dealer's rules.
 Unlike players, the dealer in blackjack has no playing options.
 Casino rules specify that a dealer must draw if her hand totals less than 17 and stand when the total is 17 to 21.
 In some casinos, dealers must stand on soft 17 and in others they must hit.
 It’s better for the player if the rules specify the dealer must stand on soft 17.